respeaker/respeaker_for_raspberrypi/README.md

 The repository contains some examples to use ReSpeaker series mic arrays on Raspberry Pi.

+The examples are included in [the custom image](https://v2.fangcloud.com/share/7395fd138a1cab496fd4792fe5?folder_id=188000207913&lang=en) with pre-installed `seeed-voicecard`, `snowboy`, `voice-engine` and etc. You can flash the custom image to get started easily.

 ### Hardware
 ReSpeaker 2 Mic Hat, ReSpeaker 4 Mic Array or ReSpeaker 6 Mic Array (they are all pi hats)

 ### Software
 + snowboy for KWS (Keyword Search / Keyword Spotting)